tensorflow/similarity/api/TFSimilarity/indexer/Indexer.md

 and simpler.

-2. The calling function is responsible to return the list of class matched to allows implementation to use additional criterias if they choose to.
+2. The calling function is responsible to return the list of class matched to allows implementation to use additional criteria if they choose to.